Kong/terraform-provider-konnect/docs/resources/gateway_plugin_mtls_auth.md

 - `allow_partial_chain` (Boolean) Allow certificate verification with only an intermediate certificate.
 When this is enabled, you don't need to upload the full chain to Kong Certificates.
 Default: false
 - `anonymous` (String) An optional string (consumer UUID or username) value to use as an “anonymous” consumer if authentication fails.
 If empty (default null), the request fails with an authentication failure `4xx`.
 Note that this value must refer to the consumer `id` or `username` attribute, and **not** its `custom_id`.
 - `authenticated_group_by` (String) Certificate property to use as the authenticated group.
 Valid values are `CN` (Common Name) or `DN` (Distinguished Name).
 Once `skip_consumer_lookup` is applied, any client with a valid certificate can access the Service/API.
-To restrict usage to only some of the authenticated users, also add the ACL plugin (not covered here) and create allowed or denied groups of users.
-Default: "CN"; must be one of ["CN", "DN"]
+To restrict usage to only some of the authenticated users, also add the ACL plugin (not covered here) and create allowed or denied groups of users. possible known values include one of ["CN", "DN"]; Default: "CN"
 - `cache_ttl` (Number) Cache expiry time in seconds.
 Default: 60
 - `cert_cache_ttl` (Number) The length of time in seconds between refreshes of the revocation check status cache.
 Default: 60000
 - `consumer_by` (List of String) Whether to match the subject name of the client-supplied certificate against consumer's `username` and/or `custom_id` attribute.
 If set to `[]` (the empty array), then auto-matching is disabled.
 Default: ["custom_id","username"]